 A final takeaway that I treasure from this session is the concept that there is a wider spectrum than the traditional FACT vs OPINION dichotomy.
 Instead, consider

-verifiable information (instead of facts. this information can be corroborated)
+verifiable information (instead of facts. this information can be corroborated or proven true.)

-inferences (instead of opinions. these are based on evidence)
+inferences (instead of opinions. these are conclusions based on evidence and/or reasoning.)

 Leading up to the holidays, I wanted to create a fun school wide reading activity to keep students engaged right up until break.
 It’s realllllllly tempting to want to reach for a fun movie to watch or other ‘fluff’ activities in the last few days, but I’ve found that more often than not, this backfires.
 You want them to watch a movie so you can quietly get some work done (and not have to take any of it home for the holidays!), but they are full of energy and antsy, or completely bored into a coma because they are watching movies in every.single.class.